Struggling with venous leak? See our guide to the best exercises to combat your venous leak symptoms.

 Tighten and grip your buttocks.
 Exhale and slowly return to the ground.

-Repeat this four to five times, and for optimal results, up to ten times!
+Repeat this four to five times, and for optimal results in strengthening pelvic floor muscles, up to ten times!

 Try these aerobic exercises:

 These exercises will not only help in treating erectile dysfunction but also reduce the risk factors connected with it.
-Aerobics may enhance your cardiovascular health, reduce obesity, and boost your activity levels, which are risk factors for developing erectile dysfunction.
+Aerobics may enhance your cardiovascular health, reduce obesity, lower your diabetes risk, and boost your activity levels, which are risk factors for developing erectile dysfunction.

 Walking is really useful.
-Other planned workouts can aid in treating venous leaks and the overall health of the veins.
+Other planned workouts can aid in treating venous leaks and the overall health of the veins and arteries.
 Before beginning or altering any fitness regimen, anybody with a cardiac issue should contact a doctor.

 Lie down on your back with your knees bent and your feet flat on the floor.
 Inhale.